Coronavirus - Education - Timelines

 Special Education Timelines that SB 117 Waived Between March 17 and July 1, 2020:

 - The right to receive an assessment plan within fifteen (15) days after your child is referred for a special education assessment.

 - The right to receive copies of your child’s school records within five (5) business days after a request, before any IEP meeting, or before any due process hearing or resolution session.

 - When your child enrolls in a new school district, the right to have your former school district send your child’s records to the new one within five (5) business days.

-- SB 117 also extends timelines under the Uniform Complaint Procedures (UCP) by the length of time a school is closed due to COVID-19.
+- SB 117 also waives timelines under the Uniform Complaint Procedures (UCP) by the length of time a school is closed due to COVID-19.

 SB 117 considered your school “closed” even if it offers independent study, distance learning, or both.
 The special education timelines that SB 117 waived are state law requirements.
 SB 117 did not waive any federal requirements imposed under the federal Individual with Disabilities Education Act (IDEA).
 (Information on the impact of COVID-19 on the federal timelines is discussed above.)